The views expressed by the host of this show documented to be almost always right 99.8% of the time.

 Shut up.

-They're maligned as sanctimonious Puritans who have not gotten with it in the 21st century.
+If they oppose sexual immorality in any form, including adultery, they're maligned as sanctimonious Puritans who have not gotten with it in the 21st century.

-It's a long piece, it's well thought out.
+It's well thought out.

-But the point is, in the midst of all of this, the very people promoting the dissolution of morality and virtue now claim to have their morality and virtue offended to the point that they can barely get out of bed every day unless we get rid of Donald Trump.
+But the point is, in the midst of all of this, The very people promoting the dissolution of morality and virtue now claim to have their morality and virtue offended to the point that they can barely get out of bed every day unless we get rid of Donald Trump.

 It's about time somebody stood up to him, and that's what Trump's doing, and that's why he is alive and breathing in his campaign today.